ksharifbd/formula-parser/README.md

 # Formla-Parser
-A react app that parses API provided formula and sends result to the API
+A react app that parses API provided formula, does calculation, and sends result to the API

 ## **Input and Output**